- Green Cards

 As its name suggests, the Diversity Visa Lottery is about diversifying the pool of immigrants.
 It is only open to nationals of countries that have sent fewer than 50,000 immigrants to the United States over the past 5 years.

-After submitting an electronic application, Diversity Visa applicants must use the information provided on their confirmation page from the DV registration period to check the status of an entry online, to find out whether their number was selected in the lottery.
-The online case status check process used to be optional, but since the registration period in the fall of 2009 for DV2011, Diversity Visa Lottery winners are no longer notified by mail, so checking online with the State Department is now a mandatory part of the process, with no hard copy alternative.
-Please be mindful that DV lottery winners must check their own case status online through the Department of State website, due to increased incidence of fraudulent spam claiming to notify individuals of winning the Diversity Visa Lottery.
+After submitting an electronic application, Diversity Visa applicants must use the information provided on their confirmation page from the DV registration period to check the status of an entry online, to find out whether their number was selected in the lottery – results are typically available the following May.
+The online case status check process used to be optional, but since the registration period in the fall of 2009 for DV2011, Diversity Visa Lottery winners are no longer notified by mail, so checking online with the State Department is now a mandatory part of the process, with no hard copy alternative. **The Department of State will not mail or email lottery winners any notices!
+DV lottery winners must check their own case status online through the Department of State website, due to increased incidence of fraudulent spam claiming to notify individuals of winning the Diversity Visa Lottery.

-Please note that the program year indicated during the registration period dictates the fiscal year in which you must complete processing of your case: If you registered during the fall of 2012 for “DV 2014”, and you got a winning lottery number that became available, and then you filed for adjustment of status or applied for an immigrant visa, your case must have been completed (immigrant visa issued and entered the US, or adjustment of status granted) by the end of September 2014, or that application is now void.
+The program year indicated during the registration period dictates the fiscal year in which you must complete processing of your case: If you register during the fall of 2022 for “DV 2024”, and you get a winning lottery number that becomes available, and then you either file for adjustment of status or apply for an immigrant visa, your case must be completed (immigrant visa issued and entered the US, or adjustment of status granted) by no later than September 30, 2024, or that application is now void.

 Do I Need a Sponsor?

-If you registered you have a winning DV Lottery entry, then you must complete and submit your Form DS-260 timely, and proceed as soon as your number becomes current, so that immigrant visa processing or adjustment of status can be completed before September 30 of the relevant fiscal year.
-If this applies to you, please use the Contact form to schedule an appointment so that we may assist you!
+If you have a winning DV Lottery entry, then you must complete and submit your Form DS-260 timely, and proceed as soon as your number becomes current, so that immigrant visa processing or adjustment of status can be completed before September 30 of the relevant fiscal year.
+If you need help registering during the current registration period (Oct.
+5 – Nov.
+8, 2022), please use the Contact form to schedule an appointment so that we may assist you!

 Contact Karin Wolman – she would be happy to walk you through the Diversity Visa Lottery process!